College of Education and Human Development

 Department of Educational Psychology

-Earn your degree and teaching license in four years
+Earn your degree and academic behavior strategist (ABS) teaching license

 Become an expert at meeting students’ needs by providing individualized instruction to students with disabilities in grade K through age 21.
 The program leads to an Academic and Behavioral Strategist (ABS) teaching license, which qualifies you to teach students with mild-moderate disabilities in the following areas: